 With the growing levels of corporate defaults in the current sluggish macroeconomic scenario, banks are becoming increasingly cautious about their money lent.
 The lender banks have tightened their credit norms to limit the impact on their balance sheet in case of default scenarios.
 Consequently, the debt facilities that are extended to the client are only processed after meticulously drafting the credit documentation, termed as a “Credit Agreement”.
-A credit agreement is a legal contract between a lender and a borrower outlining the key terms of the debt facility in the transaction such as maturity, interest rate, amortisation schedule (or the loan servicing plan), covenants, course of action during events of default, as well as priority of the lending.
+A credit agreement is a legal contract between a lender and a borrower outlining the key terms of the debt facility in the transaction such as maturity, interest rate, amortization schedule (or the loan servicing plan), covenants, course of action during events of default, as well as the priority of the lending.

 What is Subordination Debt?

-The priority of the lending i.e. the structuring of the debt in the overall capitalisation profile primarily determines the priority of each liability in case of general repayment from the regular cash flows as well as liquidation of a company’s assets in case of extreme scenario.
+The priority of the lending i.e. the structuring of the debt in the overall capitalization profile primarily determines the priority of each liability in case of general repayment from the regular cash flows as well as liquidation of a company’s assets in case of an extreme scenario.
 The debt lower in the priority is said to be “subordinated” compared to the debt higher in the rank.
-In a liquidation scenario, the subordinated lenders can not call for a default until the more senior debt have been repaid by the borrower.
+In a liquidation scenario, the subordinated lenders can not call for default until the more senior debt has been repaid by the borrower.
 Of course, since the subordinated debt creditors take on more credit risk than the senior debt lenders, they are compensated by the borrower with a higher interest rate.
 Nevertheless, even the most subordinated debt is paid before the equity holders.

 We note that the credit facilities primarily taken by the corporates from the banks and other financial institutions fall under the following categories: